 You might also feel that this is the time, when you want to take responsibility for a range of other things, like making your own doctor’s appointments.
 The National Deaf Children’s Society (NDCS) website for young people, The Buzz, has a lot more information on how you do this.

 Personal Independence Payments (PIP)

 This is money that the government gives to people aged 16-64 whose disability means they have difficulty with daily living or getting around.
 If you think that you might like to claim this, it would be better at this stage to get the support of your family.

-Again the NDCS The Buzz website has lots of useful information about how to claim Personal Independence Payments (PIP).
+There is lots of useful information about how to claim at GOV.UK Personal Independence Payments (PIP).

 Social Care Assessments

 Once you reach the age of 18, under The Care Act 2014 you may be entitled to a social care assessment, if you feel that you need help with the activities of daily living, personal independence or keeping in touch with friends and family.
 Speak to your teacher of the deaf, if you would like to know more.